Jfortin1/RAVEL/README.md

 RAVEL stands for Removal of Artificial Voxel Effect by Linear regression, the main preprocessing function of the package.

-#### Installation
+#### 0. Installation

 ```{r}
 library(devtools)
 install_github("jfortin1/RAVEL")
 ```

+#### 1. Intensity normalization with WhiteStripe and RAVEL

 #### preprocessRAVEL

-The function `preprocessRAVEL` applies the RAVEL correction described in XX
+The function `preprocessRAVEL` applies the RAVEL correction described in XX.

-#### preprocessWS

 The function `preprocessWS` applies the White Stripe intensity normalization described in XX